Delsarte's Extremal Problem and Packing on Locally Compact Abelian Groups: An account of related work on Delsarte type extremal constants on various function classes

+Now let us come back to the announced statement about the equivalence of the problems $\DD^\GG_0(B)$ and $\DD(B)$.
 In fact, this is not trivial at all; below we record the proof, kindly provided to us by Dmitry Gorbachev in personal communication.
 Note that this proof was not written down previously.
 We do not see a proof for the analogous fact in a more general setting---radial symmetry is important in the construction, so already for convex bodies $W \subset \RR^d$ the situation is unclear.

 \begin{proposition}[Gorbachev] For the ball $B\subset\RR^d$, we have $\DD^\GG_0(B)=\DD(B)$. \end{proposition}

 \begin{proof} (Gorbachev) Since for any symmetric Borel set $W \subset \RR^d$ obviously we have $\GG_0(W) \subset \FV (W, \RR^d) $, we find $\DD^\GG_0(W) \le {\mathcal D}_1(W)$, and \eqref{equiv-arb-set} yields the estimate $ {\mathcal D}(W) \ge \DD^\GG_0(W)$.